ATOM-Arm/ATOM-project/README.md

 The project is **based on the InMoov open-source robotics platform**, adapted and customized for educational and experimental purposes.

 ---

-## 📋 Purpose of This Repository

-This repository includes:

-- ✅ Project roadmap and timeline
-- 🧠 Team structure and member responsibilities
-- 📝 Meeting agendas and summaries
-- 🔗 Links to all associated repositories and subsystems

----

 ## 📦 Modular Repository Ecosystem